Zwivee/AttendanceBot/README.md

 - Keep track of ✅ reactions on discord only.
 - Record reactions on Google Sheet using Google API v4.
 - Command !cap changes the cap on the amount of reactions accepted by the bot.
+- Members past cap will be added to waitlist.
+- On cap being raised, all members on waitlist will be added to sheet.
 - Reset cap command every day at 6pm PST.
 - Search for names ignoring case and only returns whole word results
 - Custom help command